JochenFM/MS3_VideoLibrary/README.md

 ### Overview

-Video *Wunderkammer* is a site aimed at the interested public and adresses everyone who is looking to get an overview of the digital video content created in the history of science, especially during the current pandemic.
-Users are looking for content to learn, educate and somehow enrich their lives, and that so
+Video *Wunderkammer* adresses everyone who is looking to get an overview of the digital video content created in the history of science community and the wider public, especially during the current pandemic.
+Users are looking for content to learn, educate and somehow enrich their lives, and that so from the comfort of their electronic device.
+All design decisions have been made with the following goals in mind:
+- Accessibility
+- Ease of use
+- Responsiveness
+- Visual appeal

+<span id="ux-stories"></span>

-### Project Goals
+### User stories

-The project goal is...

-**General User**
+#### Overarching user expectations

+- Consistent
+- Easy to navigate
+- Intuitive
+- Responsive
+- Secure
+- Visually appealing

+#### General User ####

 - (US001) - As a general user I want to access the websites from my favourite equipment, such as smartphones, tablets, laptops or PCs, without loss of content.